Birmingham Squadron End 10-Game Homestand with Win over Sioux Falls

 The Squadron will head to Noblesville to take on the Boom in a two-game stint, beginning on Friday, Jan.
 30 at 6 p.m.
 CT.
 Game one will be available on My68 and NBAGLeague.com.

+- Charge Highlight Cleveland Community and Music History with Weekend Games - Cleveland Charge

-- Birmingham Squadron End 10-Game Homestand with Win over Sioux Falls - Birmingham Squadron
+- Birmingham Squadron End 10-Game Homestand with Win over Sioux Falls - Sioux Falls Skyforce

-- Jones' Record Night Lifts Cruise Past Nets 106-104 to Split Series - Motor City Cruise

-- Osceola Magic Outduel Raptors 905 for Season Sweep - Osceola Magic

-- Second-Half Surge Leads South Bay to Win over College Park - South Bay Lakers

-- Legends' Fourth Quarter Rally Not Enough against Rip City - Texas Legends
+- Legends Fall Short in Rematch against Rip City - Texas Legends

-- Iowa Wolves Rally to Stun Western Conference-Leading Mexico City Capitanes 113-104 - Iowa Wolves
+- Tyson Etienne Becomes Leading Scorer in LI Nets Franchise History in Tight Loss to Cruise - Long Island Nets

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.